Senci/oauth-infrz/README.md

 # Installation
 ## Installing dependencies
-To install all dependencies, run `php composer.phar install` in your shell from this directory.
+To install all dependencies, run `php composer.phar install` in your shell from the main directory.

 # Database Tables
 SQLite3 is used as Database.
-The Database is saved in "oauth-infrz.db".
+The Database is saved in `oauth-infrz.db`.

 ## client
 * id: int